Tutor HuntTest QuestionsBiology QuestionsYear 10 Biology Questions

 In aquatic ecosystems, which abiotic factor most directly limits the distribution of many fish species?

-Which abiotic factor is measured in parts per million (ppm) and is essential for plant photosynthesis in open-air experiments?
+Which abiotic factor is measured in lux and commonly used in plant-growth experiments?

 Which abiotic factor most directly affects the rate of photosynthesis in plants?